picamator/SteganographyKit/README.md

 * Therefore knowledge what channels are used is like Secret Key.
 * Some researches use only Blue channel for steganography because that color is less perceived by human eye.
 Such conclusion is based on experiment [8].
-But it should be taken critically because first of all stegoanalyze use computer technique to identify picture with hidden information, the second digital picture is displayed on a screen that has enough light to differ Blue channel as a best choose.
+But it should be taken critically because first of all stegoanalyze use computer technique to identify picture with hidden information, the second digital picture is displayed on a screen that has enough light.

 ### Secret Key Steganography
 For Secret Key Steganography is similar with Pure Steganography but Secret Key is used for encode-decode process [2].

 SteganographyKit is used approach described in [2], accordingly them Secret Key is a seed for pseudo-random generator.
 Such seed is used to create sequences of numbers that shows in what order coverText's pixels should be taken for embed secretText.
-Moreover all pseudo-random sequences have period 2^(n/2) in average where n is a number of bits in seed.

 SteganogrpahyKit implements Secret Key Steganography with such conditions:
 * Max length of secretText is 4 times less in compare with Pure Steganography.
 It means that only half of pixels are going to modify.
 Such restriction helps to make room for better random distribution of secretText.
-* SecretKey is a seed for ``mt_srand`` function should have max 8 digits (20 bits) and min 4 digits (10 bits) therefore average period of pseudo-random numbers are
-2^10.
-Taking into account that x and y coordinates in CoverText are tokens for pseudo-random sequence so we have at least 2^20 period for coordinates.
+* SecretKey has limit on seed: from 4 to 8 numbers.
+It uses ``mt_srand`` that has period 2^19937 - 1.
 Of course such conditions should be investigated to find out optimize min parameters.

 Encode/Decode algorithm is differ from Pure Steganography by: